aws/language-server-runtimes/README.md

 ## Runtime Host Environments

 Servers typically run as processes or web workers.
 Details are provided below on how to initialize each type of server runtime.

+### Server initialization flow and features negotiation

+Language Server Runtimes uses LSP abstracts to create a JSON-RPC connection between client and server.
+We use the `Initialize` LSP lifecycle method to provide initialization options to the server.

+Features will be instantiated and configured during execution of the `Initialize` flow of the main connection.

+Client will send the `Initialize` LSP request with custom options to configure features in the optional [`InitializeParams.initializationOptions`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initializeParams) property.
+The configuration passed here will influence implementation details of different capabilities defined below. `initializationOptions` can be processed by the runtime and used to initialize features according to their implementation details.
+For information on which options are used, please see Initilization sections in each feature.

 ### Standalone Server